 ■ To play in a band → Synthesizer

-If you play keyboards in a band, you will be in charge of not only the sound of the piano but also the sounds of strings (violin, etc.) and brass as well.
-There are also occasions when you want to fine-tune the tone to match the sound of the band.
+If you play keyboards in a band, you may be in charge of not only the sound of the piano but also various sounds such as strings (violin, etc.), brass and sound effects.
+There are also occasions when you may want to fine-tune the tone to match the sound of the band.
 Synthesizers are keyboard instruments that meet such demands.

 - Abundant preset tones